Kath kuni architecture: Sustainability and relevance

 A sustainable development is the result of the design philosophy which focuses on increasing the efficiency of resources used like energy, water, and materials, while reducing the impact of buildings on human and the environment.
 It is necessary to maintain the ecological balance and reduce the impact of climatic change.
 While vernacular architecture is sustainable by definition and practice, it is difficult to achieve that level of sustainability in today's time with scarce natural resources, dying knowledge and modern lifestyle demands, especially considering mountainous terrains have lesser carrying capacity than flatter ones.

-Hidimba Devi Temple, built in Kath-Kuni style of architecture.